markolalovic/latent2likert/README.md

 # How to simulate Likert-scale data in R

-To generate a sample of simulated Likert scale item responses in R we can use a simple function called `rLikert` from `responsesR`.
+To generate a sample of simulated Likert scale item responses in R we can use a simple function called `rLikert` from responsesR package.

-To install it from GitHub, we first need `devtools` package:
+To install the package from GitHub, we first need `devtools`:

 ```R
 install.packages("devtools")